doubtfire-lms/doubtfire.io/source/articles/installation/mac/step-2.html.md

 date: 2020-01-19 20:00 AEST

-author: Sai Chaitanya Ravuri
+author: Jake Renzella

 summary: This document provides manual installation steps with commands for Doubtfire.web on Mac OS

 ---

 ## Getting Started
-Continue following below steps to manually install `doubtfire-web` on Mac OS.
+Continue below steps to manually install `doubtfire-web` on Mac OS.

 Install [Node.js](https://nodejs.org/en/) either by [downloading it](https://nodejs.org/download/) and installing it manually, or via [Homebrew](https://brew.sh/) on OS X: